Table of Contents[Hide][Show]

-Since Tokyo is the largest city in the world, it offers the energy of New York City with the refinement of Paris.
-Though for first time visitors, it can be intimidating to plan a trip to Tokyo, Japan.
-With an extensive subway system and sights scattered across the metropolitan area, paired with an airport that’s over an hour away, it takes some research.
-So read through the National Parks TravelingMom’s 3 day itinerary for Tokyo to help plan your trip.
+Tokyo, Japan, offers the energy of New York City with the refinement of Paris.
+Though first time visitors can be intimidated planing a trip to Tokyo, I know I was.
+With an extensive subway system to see sights scattered across the metropolitan area and the airport an hour away, a trip requires research.
+Use TravelingMom’s 3 day itinerary for the top things to do in Tokyo.

 - Tsukiji Market